-Dr Themis lectures in the Department of Life Sciences Brunel University London and at Imperial College, London.
+Dr Themis is a Reader in the Department of Life Sciences Brunel University London and an Honorary Lecturer at Imperial College, London.
 His research at Brunel concerns gene therapy efficacy and safety.

 Between 2015 and 2017 over 1800 gene therapy (GT) trials were initiated or approved worldwide.
 Large pharmaceutical companies including GSK, Novartis, Astra Zeneca and Pfizer are investing heavily in gene therapy virus technology and two new licensed products, ‘Glybera” (Uniqure) and Strimvelis (GSK) have now entered the market.
 Treatments for several genetic disorders are available including cancer, however, no standardised platform has been available to test safety, which is concerning following the development of leukaemia in several children treated for X-linked immunodeficiency by this therapy.
 Dr Themis has recently launched the first company that focusses on screening the safety of gene therapy.
-The technology developed and led by Dr Themis in collaboration with UCL, KCL, GeneWerk, Germany, the National Institute for Biological Standards and Control and NMI, Germany won the SBRI, InMutaGene CRACK-IT Challenge funded by GSK and Novartis via the NC3Rs introduced the first human induced pluripotent stem cell (iPSc) based platform that evaluates virus vector safety prior to clinical use and a pre-screen for patient tolerance of gene therapy for which IP is filed.
-TestaVec Ltd is a spin-out of Brunel University to provide a comprehensive service that tests GT safety and efficacy intended for academic and pharmaceutical use in the clinic.
+The technology developed and led by Dr Themis in collaboration with UCL, KCL, GeneWerk, Germany, the National Institute for Biological Standards and Control and NMI, Germany, won the SBRI InMutaGene CRACK-IT Challenge.
+This work, which was funded by the NC3Rs and sponsored by GSK and Novartis has generated the first human induced pluripotent stem cell (iPSc) based platform that evaluates the safety of gene therapy products.
+The intension is to use this technology prior to patient exposure as a pre-screening service that identifies patient tolerance to gene therapy and to profile vector side effects next to established reference standards.
+With IP filed, TestaVec Ltd, which is a spin-out of Brunel University will support academics and industry alike to enter their products safety into the clinic.

 - BSc: 1st class honours with Brunel University London and University Prize